About Custom Digitizing

 Do I get to approve the design before I pay for it?

-Most definitely.
-Once the design is digitized, I will send you via email a 3D simulation of the design to approve.
+provide one.
+In this case, once the design is digitized, we will send you via email a 3D simulation of the design to approve.
 It is at this time that you will need to catch anything about the design that does not look like what you had in mind.

 What if I need something changed?

 Changes can always be made.
 However, if it is something that is different from what was originally requested (and priced), there may be an additional charge for the change.
 In any case, the time to catch that is when you are sent the 3D to approve.
 If you make changes after I have sent you the stitch file, there may be an additional testing fee as well.

 Will my design be tested before it is sent to me?

 In the interest of the quickest turnaround time,